lakshmi841/Automatic-payload-System/README.md

 # Automatic-payload-System
+Code-a-thon conducted by Caterpillar
-This is the automation of operations of wheeloader system and creating automatic scripts
+This is the solution for the automation of operations of wheeloader system and creating automatic scripts